 - Drop off and pick up locations

 A Petition to Modify must be filed to the Original Divorce Decree, and must show a significant change or difference warranting a modification to the decree.
 However, in some cases you can highlight circumstances that were not brought to light when the divorce decree was created.

 Significant changes to circumstances involving your divorce decree include a significant amount of pay increase or reduction for either party, a substantial increase or decrease in care costs for children or a spouse, or a significant change in living conditions.

 Divorce decrees that failed to take a significant factor into consideration may also be eligible for modification, though it is more difficult to have this type of Petition granted.
 If the judge ignored or was not given significant information that would have changed the divorce decree orders, then you have to show why in your Petition to have the decree modified.

 An experienced family attorney with knowledge of how divorce modifications are handled can tell you whether you have sufficient grounds to file a Petition to Modify your divorce decree.
 If any of the above situations applies to you, you will likely have a good case to present to the judge.
 However, each case is different and must be reviewed carefully.

+Call the Law Offices of Frank E. Mann, P.C. so I can help you modify the terms of your divorce decree.
 I work with clients closely so that they understand the requirements and process of a modification.
 I can walk you through the motion process, making sure you understand what is required and what to expect next.
-To begin filing a motion for modification of child visitation, child support, spousal maintenance, or child custody, call my office at (713) 524-6868 or fill out an online contact request form and we will be in touch.
+To begin filing a motion for child visitation, child support, spousal maintenance, or child custody, call my office at (713) 244-8485 or fill out an online contact request form and we will be in touch.